htsan007/5611-Project2/README.md

 <a href= "/Fluid_code/CSCI5611_fluid_sim_2d.pde" download>Download fluid Code</a>

 The cloth and fluid simulations were written by me.
 Included in them are the functionalities for each corresponding simulation, as well as a 2D/3D vector class if it was 2D or 3D.
 Both vector classes were modified based on Professor Guy's original version.
-I also made use of the provided camera.pde functionality that was provided from class.
+I also made use of the provided camera.pde functionality that was provided from in class.
 The cloth simulation and SPH fluid simulation were written using Professor Guy's cloth/fluid slides and code examples as a basis.
-I also referenced  <a href="https://processing.org/reference/"> Processing documentation </a> to explore built in functions and their functionalities regarding PImage, texturing, mouse/key input, etc.
+I also referenced  <a href="https://processing.org/reference/"> Processing documentation </a> to explore built-in functions and their functionalities regarding PImage, texturing, mouse/key input, etc.

 The fluid simulation background texture was sourced from: <a href="https://www.vecteezy.com/photo/17154821-the-bathroom-faucet-is-turned-off-to-save-water-energy-and-protect-the-environment-water-saving-concept "> Vecteezy </a>

-The cloth flag texture was sourced from: <a href="https://www.vecteezy.com/photo/17154821-the-bathroom-faucet-is-turned-off-to-save-water-energy-and-protect-the-environment-water-saving-concept "> Vecteezy </a>
+The cloth flag texture was sourced from: <a href="https://www.freepik.com/free-vector/illustration-usa-flag_2807790.htm#query=american%20flag&position=0&from_view=keyword&track=ais "> Freepik </a>